March 29th, 2025

 Stretch Marks and Plastic Surgery

-Can stretch marks by lift procedures such as a tummy tuck?
+Can stretch marks be removed by lift procedures such as a tummy tuck?
 The answer is yes, sort of, although it is not usually a procedure’s primary purpose.
 Here are some of the procedures that can help with stretch marks in specific areas of the body.

 Thigh Lifts